 View the most recent results: British Social Attitudes survey.

-Since 1983 the British Social Attitudes survey has asked a sample of the public about their views and feeling towards the NHS and health care issues generally.
-This survey was carried out over the summer of 2011 and provides an important snapshot of satisfaction with the way in which the NHS runs and with important parts of its services such as general practice, inpatients and outpatients as well as satisfaction with social care provided by local authorities.
+Since 1983, NatCen Social Research’s British Social Attitudes survey has asked the public about their views on and feeling towards the NHS and health care issues generally.
+The latest survey was carried out over the summer of 2012 and presents a picture of the public’s satisfaction with the way in which the NHS runs and with important parts of its services such as general practice, inpatients and outpatients as well as satisfaction with social care provided by local authorities.

-Here we present the topline results and satisfaction trends from the survey, and explore possible reasons for changes in satisfaction in 2011.
-These, and the results from a number of other health and health care questions (as well as the rest of the survey questions), will be published later in 2012 in the British Social Attitudes 29th report.
+Here we present the topline results and trends from the survey.
+These, and the results from a number of other health and health care questions (as well as questions from many other topics covered by the survey), will be published in September 2013 in NatCen's British Social Attitudes 30th Report.

 We found little change in levels of satisfaction with NHS services compared to 2011.
 Below we give an overview of changes in satisfaction levels over time and show that there has been no recovery following the considerable drop in satisfaction seen in 2011.